BlueCannonBall/overseerd/README.md

 ## Motivation

 DiScOrD is a shitty, inefficient, slow electron app constantly robbing your system resources, even when you aren't using it.
-This daemon solves this (at least on Linux) by "freezing" Discord (using SIGSTOP) when its window isn't in focus.
+This daemon solves this (at least on Linux) by "freezing" DiScOrD (using SIGSTOP) when its window isn't in focus.

 ## Build & Install